 - What do students usually do when they graduate?

 The majority of graduates are working in various aspects of the field as software engineers and other systems-related positions.
-We have graduates currently working at Apple, Microsoft, Raytheon, Mitre, Yahoo, and various start-ups.
-A number of our recent graduates are presently working on their PhDs in Computer Science and others currently in industry are applying to graduate programs.
-Check out our map on the computer science homepage that shows where our alums are working or are in graduate school.
+Graduates have left for jobs at Apple, Microsoft, Raytheon, Mitre, Yahoo, Amazon, and various start-ups.
+A number of our recent graduates have completed or are presently working on their Ph.D.s in Computer Science and others currently in industry are applying to graduate programs.
+Two graduates recently finished their Ph.D.s and are new professors.